PRODUCER COMPANY

 determined as follows:

-·In a case where the membership consists
+• In a case where the

-solely of individual members, the voting rights shall be based on a single vote
+membership consists solely of individual members, the voting rights shall be

-for every Member, irrespective of his shareholding or patronage of the Producer
+based on a single vote for every Member, irrespective of his shareholding or

-·In a case where the membership consists
+• In a case where the

-shall be determined on the basis of their participation in the business of the
+Producer institutions shall be determined on the basis of their participation

-Producer Company in the previous year, as may be specified by articles.
+in the business of the Producer Company in the previous year, as may be

-·In a case where the membership consists
+• In a case where the

-on the basis of a single vote for every Member.
+shall be computed on the basis of a single vote for every Member.

-AUDIT, LOANS AND INVESTMENTS FAQs
+ACCOUNTS, AUDIT, LOANS AND INVESTMENTS FAQs

 1. What are the